 A nested class like B is known as an inner class.
 An inner class has access to the fields of an instance of its enclosing class.
-For this reason, an instance of B can only be created in association with an instance of A, using the expression outside of A's methods, where instanceA is an instance of A, and new B(...)
+For this reason, an instance of B can only be created in association with an instance of A, using the expression inside of A's methods, and the ugly notation instanceA.new A.B(...)

 '''

-/it instanceA.new A.B(...)
+new B(...)

 '''